dslatt/nso-icon-tool/readme.md

 - Bugfixes.
 I'm sure there's some.
 - Add some notification that an icon cache update is available on startup.
 Consider adding more details/clarity to the update process as well.
+- Add a collection of previously used/saved avatars for convienient switching.